BurningFlipside/BarCodez/README.md

 # Barcode File generator

-This code is what's been used to generate barcodes for ticket variable printing first used in 2015
+This code is what's been used to generate barcodes for ticket variable printing

+It will generate a list of ticket numbers following a standard format, then pair the ticket number with a randomly generated short code.

+Outputs two files, one test file that contains the mapping of the ticker number to short code and a pdf file that is ready to be delivered to printer with ticket art

+first used in 2015

 ### install / configure